 Click on the “Featured” dropdown menu and add it.

 Here are some great examples of how others are using Linkedin Featured Sections.

 Feature your solutions

 Be clear about the services that you offer in the creatives.
-Note that the first sentence of the link description is viewable, so remember to either call-out your audience and state what to expect in the post-click.
+Note that the first sentence of the link description is viewable, so remember to either call out your audience or state what to expect in the post-click.

 The above examples are direct links to service web pages.

 Add featured content, documents, images, videos, and presentations to your Linkedin featured section